naman-dixit00/naman-dixit00/README.md

 ## About Me

-I am an undergraduate research powered engineer passionate about bridging ** computational neuroscience, artificial intelligence, and cognitive science**.
-My work is motivated by a central question:
+I am an undergraduate research powered engineer passionate about bridging ** computation and applications domains like - computational bioinformatics, computational neuroscience , computational quantum mechanics, computational nanoelectronics computational optical & parallel computing , quantum and neuromorphic computing etc .
 **How can computational models help us decode, replicate, and ultimately expand human cognition?**

 * Leading projects at the intersection of **neuroscience, AI, and cognitive computation**.